 Emmy and National Edward R. Murrow Award-winning reporter Jim Matheny has proudly called WBIR and East Tennessee home since joining the 10News team in September 2008.

 Jim shoots, writes, and edits his own stories for WBIR.
 His exceptional skill and versatility has been honored with multiple Edward R. Murrow Awards for best writing, video, feature reporting, use of sound, and sports reporting.
 He received a National Edward R. Murrow Award in 2015 for his sports story about The Barkley Marathons.
-Jim has also earned three Emmy Awards for his historical/cultural feature reports and a light feature series on wildlife in East Tennessee.
+Jim has also earned five Emmy Awards for writing, breaking news, historical/cultural feature reports, and a light feature series on wildlife in East Tennessee.
 The Associated Press has named him "Best TV News Videographer" in Tennessee.

 "I am grateful to live in a place filled with a wide range of interesting people, rich history, and unmatched scenery," said Matheny.
 "It makes it easy to go to work every day, especially for a news operation like WBIR that values substance rather than sensationalism and is committed to educating, informing, and serving people with a 'Straight from the Heart' approach.
 You quickly learn 'Straight from the Heart' is not some gimmick or meaningless slogan.
 It is real."

 Prior to joining WBIR, Jim spent three years reporting and anchoring in Columbia, Missouri, while he earned a master's degree from the Missouri School of Journalism at the University of Missouri.
 During graduate school, he worked for KOMU-TV (NBC), ABC News in New York City as a Carnegie Fellow with the Brian Ross Investigative Team, and served as a reporter/producer for NPR affiliate KBIA-FM.
 Jim also discovered a love of teaching while instructing broadcast journalism classes at Mizzou.